Resource: aws_eip_association#

 Import#

-EIP Associations can be imported using their association ID.
+EIP associations can be imported using IDs of their associations.

 $ terraform import aws_eip_association.test eipassoc-12345678